-- · get hungry or thirsty
+- Get hungry or thirsty

-- · have episodes of incontinence
+- Have episodes of incontinence

-- have bad dreams
+- Have bad dreams

-- suffer pain?
+- Suffer pain

-- bring them medication, drinks or anything else during the night.
-If so, explain at Step 3 why these can't just be left within reach for them, in case they need them - help them with changing position or rearranging the bedding - strip the bed, put on fresh bedding and put the soiled bedding on to soak or wash after an episode of incontinence - · make a hot water bottle for them to put on a painful joint or on their abdomen - massage painful areas of their body - give them comfort and reassurance to help them go back to sleep?
+Bring them medicine, drinks or anything else during the night.
+If so, explain at step 3 why these can't just be left within reach for them, in case they need them

+- Help them with changing position or rearranging the bedding - Strip the bed, put on fresh bedding and put the soiled bedding on to soak or wash after an episode of incontinence - Make a hot water bottle for them to put on a painful joint or on their abdomen - Massage painful areas of their body - Give them comfort and reassurance to help them go back to sleep

-Step 3 Say why your child should not be expected to manage without this help.
+Step 3: Say why your child should not be expected to manage without this help.